Garstang: 01995 603142

 How Long Will it Take?

-Estates which are relatively simple to deal with e.g., there is a valid Will, there is no more than one property and five bank accounts, no more than five beneficiaries who are identifiable and living in England and Wales, no disputes between the beneficiaries, there is no Inheritance Tax to pay and no claims against the Estate, then we would ordinarily expect the administration to last between three and six months from our instruction.
+Estates which are relatively simple to deal with, e.g., there is a valid Will, no more than one property and five bank accounts, no more than five beneficiaries who are identifiable and living in England and Wales, no disputes between the beneficiaries, no Inheritance Tax to pay, and no claims against the Estate, then we would ordinarily expect the administration to last between four and eight months from our instruction.

-In estates where there are complicating factors and Inheritance Tax to pay, some cases can last up to twelve months from instruction.
+In estates where there are complicating factors and Inheritance Tax to pay, some cases can last up to, and in some circumstances beyond, twelve months from instruction.

 When we meet with you and have obtained the information we require, we will be able to provide you with a likely timescale.